-ment yield.
-The processes included in the model provide the flexibility and accuracy needed to reflect the impacts of intraannual changes in land use, land management and climate (Fig. 7), and the inter-annual response of vegetation development and soil erosion to changes in climate forcing, including changes in precipitation sum and intensity (Fig. 9).
+The SPHY-MMF model, based on integration of the SPHY hydrological model with the MMF soil erosion model, provides an important step forward to simulate the regional scale impacts of environmental change on soil erosion and sediment yield.
+The processes included in the model provide the flexibility and accuracy needed to reflect the impacts of intra-annual changes in land use, land management and climate (Fig. 7) and the inter-annual response of vegetation development and soil erosion to changes in climate forcing, including changes in precipitation sum and intensity (Fig. 9).

-The availability of high quality input data and model parameter values are important constraints for many processbased soil erosion models.
+Availability of high quality input data and model parameter values are important constraints for many process-based soil erosion models.
 Although SPHY-MMF requires a wide range of input data, most data were obtained from publicly available global datasets at relatively high spatial and temporal resolution.
-Whilst climate data may often be an important constraint, long-term, high-resolution, gridded daily climate forcing datasets are becoming increasingly available at national (Silva et al., 2007; Yin et al., 2015; Berezowski et al., 2016; Kotlarski et al., 2017), (sub-)continental (Mitchell, 2004; Haylock et al., 2008; Yatagai et al., 2012; van den Besselaar et al., 2017), and even global scales (Huffman et al., 2001; Donat et al., 2013; Schamm et al., 2016).
+Climate data may often be an important constraint, however, long-term, high-resolution, gridded daily climate forcing datasets are becoming increasingly more available at national (Silva et al., 2007; Yin et al., 2015; Berezowski et al., 2016; Kotlarski et al., 2017), (sub-)continental (Mitchell, 2004; Haylock et al., 2008; Yatagai et al., 2012; van den Besselaar et al., 2017) and even at global scale (Huffman et al., 2001; Donat et al., 2013; Schamm et al., 2016).
 Although, the model includes a large number of parameters (Table S1), we do not expect this to limit the model's applicability.
-Apart from the land use specific parameters, all soil erosion model parameters were obtained from the literature, mainly from Morgan and Duzant (2008).
+Apart from the landuse-specific parameters, all soil erosion model parameters were obtained from literature, mainly from Morgan and Duzant (2008).
 Although some parameters may be obtained from calibration, the possibility to use literature values facilitates model application.
-The model requires a detailed land use map to account for land use specific model parameters that drive soil erosion processes (Table S1), which may be inevitable because soil erosion is inherently land use dependent.
-For example, we obtained literature values for five land use related model parameters (Table S1), while others were obtained through observations from aerial photographs, expert judgement, and as part of the calibration procedure.
-The ground cover for cereals, for instance, was obtained by adjusting the stem density, assuming a certain ground cover per stem.
+The model requires a detailed landuse map to account for landuse-specific model parameters that drive soil erosion processes (Table S1), which may be inevitable because soil erosion is inherently landuse dependent.
+For example, we obtained literature values for five landuse related model parameters (Table S1), while others were obtained through observations from aerial photographs, expert judgement and as part of the calibration procedure.
+For instance, the ground cover for cereals was obtained by adjusting the stem density, assuming a certain ground cover per stem.
 Most other input datasets are publicly available and most model parameters may be obtained from literature, which makes the model applicable for any environment.